Homeomorphic-Invariance of EM: Non-Asymptotic Convergence in KL Divergence for Exponential Families via Mirror Descent: Supplementary material for :

 \subsubsection{Equivalence between stochastic \aEM and stochastic mirror descent}

 We now look at variants of \aEM based on stochastic approximation and show they can be cast as stochastic mirror descent.
 We focus on the online \aEM of \citet{cappe2009online}, but it also applies to the incremental and stochastic versions of \citet{neal1998view,sato1999fastlearning,delyon1999convergence}.
+As in the deterministic case, this result is limited to exponential families and does not extend to the divergence-based description of online \aEM of \citet{amid2020divergence}.

 The stochastic version of the \aEM update uses only a subset of samples per iteration to compute the \Estep and applies the \Mstep to the average of the sufficient statistics observed so far.
 We assume we have $n$ independent samples for the observed variables, $x_1, \ldots, x_n$, such that the objective factorizes as \aligns{ \Loss(\np) = \sum_{i=1}^n \Loss_i(\np) = \sum_{i=1}^n \log p(\data_i \cond \np) } Defining the individual expected sufficient statistics as $s_{i}(\npt) = {\textstyle \Expect[p(\lat \cond \data_{i}, \npt)]{\stats(x_{i}, z)}}$, the online \aEM algorithm updates a running average of sufficient statistics using a step-size $\gamma_t$ \alignn{ \mp_{t+1} = (1- \gamma_t) \mp_t + \gamma_t s_{i_t}(\npt), && \text{ where } i_t \sim U[n]. } With step-sizes $\gamma_t = \nicefrac{1}{t}$, the mean parameters at step $t$ are the average of the observed sufficient statistics, \aligns{ \mp_\maxiter = (1- \gamma_\maxiter) \mp_{\maxiter-1} + \gamma_\maxiter \s_{i_\maxiter}(\np_\maxiter) = \frac{\maxiter-1}{\maxiter} \mp_{\maxiter-1} + \frac{1}{\maxiter} \s_{i_\maxiter}(\np_\maxiter) = \frac{1}{\maxiter} \fullsum \s_{i_t}(\npt). } The natural parameters are then updated with $\npt = \dAS(\mpt)$.